Press release – FITA – for immediate release

 - Preferential treatment obtained by some multinationals including attendance of senior government officials at their conferences and purporting to act on behalf of the entire local tobacco industry stakeholders.

-- The escorting of deliveries of the now-defunct Tobacco Institute of Southern Africa’s members by members of law enforcement agencies whereas our members rightfully paid for their own security.
+- The escorting of deliveries of the now-defunct TISA’s members by members of law enforcement agencies whereas our members rightfully paid for their own security.

 We have had sight of sworn to and draft affidavits obtained from former state officials, intelligence agents and persons who were involved in these practices in respect of the above.
 These clearly demonstrate that there was clear collusion between the multinationals, their private investigators, and state officials to drive a clear agenda against some of our members.
 These practices were not lawful, have had, and will continue to have a negative impact on our members as growing local businesses.

-In late 2016 we lodged a criminal complaint against BAT and its employees and/or agents, certain employees and/or agents of the State Security Agency, certain employees and/or agents of Crime Intelligence, and certain employees and/or agents of the Directorate for Priority Crime Investigation.
-BAT soon thereafter instructed attorneys Norton Rose Fulbright to conduct investigations on their behalf in respect of allegations which implicated BAT and its agents and/or service providers of conduct including but not limited to corruption, espionage, money-laundering, tax evasion, unfair trade practices, and undue influence over law enforcement and government officials all in the name of maintaining their dominance of the market.
-It has been alleged that the primary targets of the aforementioned practices ascribed to BAT were its commercial competitors, a large portion of whom were and/or are still members of FITA.
+In late 2016 we lodged a criminal complaint against inter alia British American Tobacco South Africa (“BATSA”) and its employees and/or agents, British American Tobacco PLC and its employees and/or agents, Forensic Security Services and its employees and/or agents, certain employees and/or agents of the State Security Agency, certain employees and/or agents of Crime Intelligence, and certain employees and/or agents of the Directorate for Priority Crime Investigation.
+BATSA soon thereafter instructed attorneys Norton Rose Fulbright to conduct investigations on their behalf in respect of allegations which implicated BATSA and its agents and/or service providers of conduct including but not limited to corruption, espionage, money-laundering, tax evasion, unfair trade practices, and undue influence over law enforcement and government officials all in the name of maintaining their dominance of the market.
+It has been alleged that the primary targets of the aforementioned practices ascribed to BATSA were its commercial competitors, a large portion of whom were and/or are still members of FITA.
 To date we are yet to receive the outcome of that investigation despite repeated requests from our offices for the release of same.

-With these allegations we have repeatedly requested of the state to investigate these complaints with the same vigour and allocation of resources as they have done in the past in their multiple inspections, raids and criminal investigations against some of our members.
+With these allegations resurfacing we expect of the state to investigate these complaints with the same vigour and allocation of resources as they have done in the past in their multiple inspections, raids and criminal investigations against some of our members.
 This evidence has been available for some years now but this issue seems to have been swept under the carpet time and time again.
 One has to ask the question of who is being protected here and why.

-We also believe it incumbent on the state and institutions such as the Competition Commission to put measures in place to level the playing field in the tobacco industry to give us as local employers and contributors to the economy a competitive and fair trading environment.
-We can’t have a situation in today’s day and age where multinationals still enjoy a monopoly in the local tobacco industry, making it nearly impossible for new entrants to come into the market given the many anti-competitive structures which exist within the industry.
+We also believe it incumbent on the state to put measures in place to level the playing fields in the tobacco industry to give us as local employers and contributors to the economy a competitive and level playing field.

 For queries kindly contact Monique Vogel t: 072 720 7919; e: Monique@fita.co.za